Distributed generation: Integration with the grid

-Another approach does not demand grid integration: stand alone hybrid systems.

-Mitigating Voltage and Frequency Issues of DG integration
+Mitigating voltage and frequency issues of DG integration

 There have been some efforts to mitigate voltage and frequency issues due to increased implementation of DG.
 Most notably, IEEE 1547 sets the standard for interconnection and interoperability of distributed energy resources.
 IEEE 1547 sets specific curves signaling when to clear a fault as a function of the time after the disturbance and the magnitude of the voltage irregularity or frequency irregularity.
 Voltage issues also give legacy equipment the opportunity to perform new operations.
 Notably, inverters can regulate the voltage output of DGs.
 Changing inverter impedances can change voltage fluctuations of DG, meaning inverters have the ability to control DG voltage output.
 To reduce the effect of DG integration on mechanical grid equipment, transformers and load tap changers have the potential to implement specific tap operation vs. voltage operation curves mitigating the effect of voltage irregularities due to DG.
 That is, load tap changers respond to voltage fluctuations that last for a longer period than voltage fluctuations created from DG equipment.

 Stand alone hybrid systems

-It is now possible to combine technologies such as photovoltaics, batteries and cogen to make stand alone distributed generation systems.
+It is now possible to combine technologies such as photovoltaics, batteries and cogeneration to make stand alone distributed generation systems.

 Recent work has shown that such systems have a low levelized cost of electricity.

 Many authors now think that these technologies may enable a mass-scale grid defection because consumers can produce electricity using off grid systems primarily made up of solar photovoltaic technology.
 For example, the Rocky Mountain Institute has proposed that there may wide scale grid defection.
 This is backed up by studies in the Midwest.